restx/restx/docs/manual-app-bootstrap.markdown

 But if you want to remain independent from the shell, stay in control of the framework, or simply because you want to introduce it in an existing app, this documentation is made for you.

+Once you will have performed these steps, also have a look at [IDE setup documentation](ide.html), you may need to enable annotation processing manually depending on your IDE.

 ## Declaring dependencies

 The minimum in most cases if you want to use RESTX REST support is to declare a dependency on [restx-core](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22restx-core%22) and [restx-core-annotation-processor](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22restx-core-annotation-processor%22).